ByteanAtomResearch/rai-checklist-cli/README.md

 ## Features

 - Generate customizable AI responsibility checklists
-- Support for various output formats (.md, .html, .ipynb)
+- Support for various output formats: Markdown (`.md`), YAML (`.yaml`), JSON (`.json`).
-- Easily integrate into existing projects or create standalone checklists
+- Easily integrate into existing projects or CI/CD pipelines.
 - Customizable checklist sections
+- Validation of ethical and technical aspects in CI/CD pipelines using YAML or JSON checklists.

+## New Features Added:

+- **Support for YAML and JSON:** You can now generate checklists in YAML and JSON formats, making it easy to integrate into CI/CD pipelines.
+- **CI/CD Integration Example:** Added GitHub Actions template to automate responsible AI checks.

 ## Installation